shoui520/shoui520.github.io/docs/vn-setup.md

 ### QEMU/Limbo/Bochs PC Emulator

-This way is dreadfully slow and I recommend you stay away from this.
+This way is dreadfully slow and I recommend you stay FAR away from this.
 If you want a portable PC visual novel experience, I recommend you pick up a GPD Win.
-The first model equipped with an Intel Atom will be fine for VNs, the second model with a Intel Core m3 is more likely to be in stock though.
+The first model equipped with an Intel Atom will be fine for VNs, the second model with an Intel Core m3 is more likely to be in stock though.

 ## iOS